Summer Residence Hall Manager

 CONDITION OF EMPLOYMENT

-The Hall Manager position is intended to be a 40 hour per week position while a hall is occupied.
-There will be the option of working for Building Services as hours are available.
+The Hall Manager position is intended to be a 30-40 hour per week position while a hall is occupied.
 The academic load of Hall Managers shall not interfere with responsibilities as outlined above and should not exceed one course for the summer.
-Only with the advance permission of the Office of Housing can additional courses be added, including Thesis or Dissertation credits.
+Only with the advance permission of the Office of Residential Life can additional courses be added, including Thesis or Dissertation credits.
 Due to the nature of the position, any additional employment by Hall Managers during their term of appointment is prohibited.

 Hall Managers are provided a single room, partial meal plan, and an hourly rate for the length of the agreement.
-The skilled hourly rate for the Office of Housing hours is $8.73, and the basic rate for Building Services hours is $7.92.
+The skilled hourly rate for the Office of Residential Life hours is $8.90.